In this blog post, we share four creative methods of research dissemination.

 Instead, they suffer from exclusion, bullying and stigmatisation.
 Moreover, children and families’ own knowledge and perspectives are absent from debates on what poverty is, how it impacts individuals and society and what interventions would be most useful.

 The research team designed a ‘Snakes and Ladders’ game, based on experiences of poverty from the perspectives of children, young adults and parents, which is being played by a panel.
 This panel includes experts who have been trained in peer research and media communication.
 The audience playing the game are senior Council members, charity leaders and private sector organisations.

 Everyone has played a game at some point in their lives.
-Using this format to relate a very complex subject is a fantastic way to break down ideas into bite-size chunks.
-Moreover, because the project uses such a popular game concept, it appeals to our childhood and it creates emotional experiences.
+Using this format to relate to a very complex subject is a fantastic way to break down ideas into bite-size chunks.
+Moreover, because the project uses such a popular game concept, it appeals to our childhood and creates emotional experiences.
 The name of the game is ‘More snakes than ladders’ because living in poverty is an experience that offers more disadvantages than opportunities.

-While this unique approach is hard to replicate, there are principles in here worth keeping in mind about using games as creative methods of research dissemination.
+While this unique approach is hard to replicate, there are principles here worth keeping in mind about using games as creative methods of research dissemination.

 First, it presents the ultimate simplification as it cuts to the core of the issue.